readium/readium-js-viewer/README.md

 `npm run test:sauce` (runs all of the above)

 Travis (Continuous Integration) automatically uses a chromeApp and Firefox test matrix (2x modes), and uses SauceLabs to actually run the test.
+See https://travis-ci.org/readium/readium-js-viewer/

 ## Distribution